How to tell if your phone is original or counterfeit: a complete guide

 Checking the operating system and installed ROM

-Another aspect you should check is the operating system and the customization layer.
-If it's an iPhone, you need to run iOS, and if it's an Android, it shouldn't have an impossible version for it hardware which supposedly includes.
+Another aspect you should check is the operating system and the user interface .
+If it's an iPhone, it should run iOS , and if it's an Android, it shouldn't have a version that's incompatible with the hardware it supposedly includes.

 To check it on Android: